-On September 14, 2006, the OIG issued to [name redacted] (now known as [name redacted]) (the "Charity") OIG Advisory Opinion No. 06-10, which is a favorable opinion regarding the Charity's operation of a PAP that provided cost-sharing assistance for specialty medications to patients who had been diagnosed with one of the disease states for which the Charity maintained a disease fund and who meet certain financial need criteria.
-In that opinion, we approved certain features that we have since determined are problematic.
-In accordance with our authority at 42 C.F.R. § 1008.45, we sent the Charity a letter on May 21, 2014 that highlighted our areas of concern, explained that certain aspects http://oig.hhs.gov/fraud/docs/alertsandbulletins/2014/independent-charity-bulletin.pdf and was subsequently published in the Federal Register at 79 Fed.
+On December 19, 2007, the OIG issued to [name redacted] (the "Charity") OIG Advisory Opinion No. 07-18, which is a favorable opinion regarding the Charity's operation of a PAP that provides cost-sharing assistance primarily for high-cost medications to patients who have been diagnosed with one of the disease states for which the Charity maintains a disease fund and who meet certain financial need criteria.
+On October 11, 2011, OIG issued a modification to that opinion to permit the charity to, among other things, move towards a specialty therapeutics model such that its disease funds would offer assistance only to http://oig.hhs.gov/fraud/docs/alertsandbulletins/2014/independent-charity-bulletin.pdf and was subsequently published in the Federal Register at 79 Fed.
 Reg.
 31120 (May 30, 2014).